-Emily is a great fit for your product or service, but either hasn't had time to do any research, or doesn’t know that your product exists yet.
-This lack of activity is why she has a high grade, but a low score.
+Jacob is a great fit for your product or service, but either hasn't had time to do any research, or doesn’t know that your product exists yet.
+This lack of activity is why he has a high grade, but a low score.

-Recommended Action: Call her or place her on a nurturing campaign.
+Recommended Action: Call him or place him on a nurturing campaign.

 Sarah is a student interested in an internship with your company.
 All of her activity on your site (like browsing your careers page) has given her a great score, but since she is not going to purchase, she receives a low grade.